engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/benchmark-tests.md

 # Benchmark tests

 When releasing new versions of our software our acceptance criteria exceed operational functionality and stability.
-In order to avoid performance regression of any kind we run our changes through relevant benchmark tests.
+In order to avoid performance regression of any kind, we run our changes through relevant benchmark tests.
 As the word *benchmark* indicates, these tests check for discrete metrics for a certain facet of our software.
 The evaluated benchmarks of our software indicate wether our organization meets the acceptance criteria of stakeholders and compare our performance to competitors on the market.

 ## Performance tests

-Testing against performance identifies performance bottlenecks within our software, and, if done over time, helps us avoid introducing performance regressions with our changes.
-Performance is defined as any metric occurring during runtime we care about and decide to document.
+Testing against performance identifies efficiency bottlenecks within our software, and, if done over time, helps us avoid introducing performance regressions with our changes.
+We define performance as any metric occurring during runtime we care about and decide to document.

 For example, we identify issues related to memory leaks and resource management by running our software at full capacity for an extended amount of time.
-We measure the system's maximum load and user interactions by continuously incrementing the amount of concurrent calls until a processing error crops up.
+We measure the system's maximum load and user interactions by continuously incrementing the amount of concurrent calls until processing errors crop up.
 We measure acceptable loading time of a web page and response times for user interactions to ensure our system meets acceptable latency standards.

-We may measure performance increasing strategies of cache effectiveness, edge content delivery, lazy loading, deferred executions, or whatever else we identify as crucial for our use cases.
+We may measure performance-increasing strategies of cache effectiveness, edge content delivery, lazy loading, deferred executions, or whatever else we identify as crucial for our use cases.

 ## Robustness tests